Workshop quick guide

 Once saved, you will see the Workshop displayed like this:

 A workshop moves between different phases.
 You can automate some phases and (if needed) you can move back a phase.
-You as teacher switch phases when you are ready by clicking the lightbulb icon.
+You as teacher switch phases when you are ready by clicking the icon or text.
 The Setup phase will be highlighted because it's the phase you are in when you have just created the workshop.

 - Click 'Edit assessment form' to provide detailed grading criteria for your students to use.
 When finished, click 'Save and close', and all ticks on the Setup phase will be the same colour.

 - You are ready to switch to the Submission phase which lets students send in their work.
-Click the lightbulb at the top of Submission phase.
+Click the icon or text at the top of Submission phase.
 This phase will be highlighted.

 - Students will now be able to submit their work during this time, until any deadline you specified - unless you also allowed late submissions.